mdermksian/mdermksian/src/pages/jhi-mfg.md

 ###What I Learned
 The time I spent as a manufacturing engineer at JHI was extremely transformative.
 I learned about medical device manufacturing under ISO 13485:2016 and FDA's CFR Title 21 Part 820.
 I developed a working vocabulary for manufacturing  and became very well versed in machining.
 I was able to develop managerial skills, project management skills, and a persistent sense of continuous improvement.
 I learned to gauge the value of engineering work both from the perspective of the business and from the perspective of the end user.

 Working as a manufacturing engineer also helped me realize a more specific interest within the medical devices industry.
-As much as I enjoyed my time as a manufacturing engineer, I realized that my true interests lied in design and development.
+As much as I enjoyed my time as a manufacturing engineer, I realized that my true interests lie in design and development.